nrholm1/Achtung/README.md

 # ACHTUNG

-The classic game Achtung Die Kurwe/Curve Fever written in JavaFx with standard Java networking libraries for connecting and playing multiplayer via LAN.
+The classic game Achtung Die Kurwe/Curve Fever written in JavaFx with a small server environment built with standard Java networking libraries for connecting and playing multiplayer via LAN.

 Overview of the project structure:
 ```bash